• Skip to primary navigation

 5. Mix in the persimmon pulp, nuts, and raisins.

 6. Add the flour mixture and mix until the flour is incorporated.
-Do not over mix.
+Do not over-mix.

 8. Bake the cookies for 10-12 minutes.
-They will be soft but a nice golden brown color.
+They will be soft but have a nice golden brown color.

 baked persimmon spice cookies, fresh out of the oven